-Referral Date Range 7/1/06 to 6/30/07 7/1/07 to 6/30/08 7/1/08 to 6/30/09 7/1/09 to 6/30/10
+Referral Date Range 7/1/07 to 6/30/08 7/1/08 to 6/30/09 7/1/09 to 6/30/10 7/1/10 to 6/30/11

 Percentage within

-the timeline or with 02.00/ 04.00/ 00.70/ 00 10/

-family-related 93.0% 94.8% 98.7% 99.1%
+the timeline or with 94.8% 98.7% 99.1% 98.2%

+family-related 94.070 90.770 99.170 90.270

 reason for delay

-7. Timely Transition Planning (For children and families preparing to exit the early intervention program at age three)
+8. Timely Transition Planning (For children and families preparing to exit the early intervention program at age three)

 Preparing families and children for transition from early intervention to preschool requires collaboration between families, local Infants and Toddlers Programs and local school systems.
-Federal regulations require that a transition planning meeting between the family and representatives from the local early intervention and school systems be held no later than 90 days before a child's third birthday, so that there is no interruption in services when a child reaches age three.
+Federal regulations require that a transition planning meeting between the family and representatives from the local early intervention and school systems be held no later than 90 days before a child's third birthday, so that there is no interruption in services when a child has his or her third birthday.
 The federal target is 100%.
-Maryland's trend data demonstrate an increasing ability of local programs to provide timely transition services.
+Maryland's trend data demonstrate a general increased ability for local programs to provide timely transition services with a minimal slippage in SFY 2011.
 The table below shows the percentage of children and families with timely transition planning meetings.

-Referral Date Range 7/1/06 to 6/30/07 7/1/07 to 6/30/08 7/1/08 to 6/30/09 7/1/09 to 6/30/10
+Referral Date Range 7/1/07 to 6/30/08 7/1/08 to 6/30/09 7/1/09 to 6/30/10 7/1/10 to 6/30/11 Percentage of children with timely transition planning meetings or family-related reason for delay 95.0% 96.4% 99.6% 99.4%

-Percentage of

-children with

-timely meetings or 93.0% 95.0% 96.4% 99.6%

-family-related

-reason for delay

-8. Identification and Correction of Noncompliance (Incidents when children/families did not receive timely evaluation, IFSP development, service initiation or transition planning meetings in SFY 2010.
+9. Identification and Correction of Noncompliance (Incidents when children/families did not receive timely evaluation, IFSP development, service initiation or transition planning meetings in SFY 2010.

-All incidents of non-compliance from the previous fiscal year where corrected as soon as possible or within at least within 12 months.
+All incidents of non-compliance (100%) from the previous fiscal year (SFY 10) where corrected as soon as possible or within at least 12 months.
 When noncompliance was demonstrated, local Infants and Toddlers Programs were required to develop and implement corrective action or improvement plans.
-These plans were submitted to MSDE and reviewed by MITP monitoring staff and technical assistance was provided as needed.
+These plans were submitted to MSDE and reviewed by MITP monitoring staff and technical assistance was provided when necessary.
 MSDE closely monitored the correction of noncompliance in each jurisdiction.

-The Extended IFSP Option- Maryland's Birth to Five Initiative for Children With Disabilities
+The Extended IFSP Option- Maryland's Birth to Five (Currently Birth to a Child's Fourth Birthday) Initiative for Children With Disabilities